After lunch at Benss Cafe, we walked along Victoria Dr. a bit to help digestion. Ben likes to walk after a meal. Not so much for the boys.

 The above was a Pear Tart.
 At the first glance, Polly thought it was a savoury tart.

 Does’nt the pear looks like bacon?
 Most likely the pear is poached in red wine.
-More on following page.
-Click here to continue reading
+Continue reading

 Steveston Bakery is a old timer in Steveston Village.
 It has been around since 1989.